-While the advantages of using phase add/drop to improve efficiency are clear, the technique is not without challenges; adding and dropping a phase changes the output impedance of the multi-phase converter, and thus can affect the converter's transient response and require a modification of the converter's is dropped (lower left), we see a degradation in transient performance; in this case, an additional 20 mV of undershoot was found.
+While the advantages of using phase add/drop to improve efficiency are clear, the technique is not without challenges; adding and dropping a phase changes the output impedance of the multi-phase converter, and thus can affect the converter's transient response and require a modification of the converter's left).
+However, when a phase Fixed Compensation Auto-Control® ← 2 Phase → ← 1 Phase see a degradation in transient performance; in this case, an additional 20 mV of undershoot was found.